Tips for packing your home when moving overseas

 Moving overseas starts with a pre-move survey

 No two international moves are the same.
-Elliott’s highly experienced team will therefore perform a pre-move survey of your household and specify the cost of everything from customs clearance, freighting and delivery, to insurance and unpacking your consignment at your new home.
+The Elliott team is highly experienced and will perform a thorough pre-move survey of your household and specify the cost of everything from customs clearance, freighting and delivery, to insurance and unpacking your consignment at your new home.
 It is essential that you are prepared for the survey and clear on which items will and will not be moved.

 What you should leave behind